svndor-hub/django-take-home/README.md

 3. Use the category dropdown to filter products by category
 4. Use the tag checkboxes to filter products by tag
 5. Combine search and filters as needed

+## AI Usage note

+Generative AI was used to generate some CSS in the index.html file.